twoBirds/twobirds/README.md

 twoBirds has a selector ot its own, but can work with any selector lib that returns array-like objects.

-Comparision: twoBirds can be compared to Flight, Polymer / Web Components and most of all react.js.
+Comparision: twoBirds can be compared to Flight, Polymer, React and backbone JS.
 Unlike these frameworks it allows for complete separation of code and design.
 As mentioned it aims at making nesting of loose coupled objects into complex structures easier and more transparent.
 Requirement loading is an inherent part of the system.